 reasons” (as Kant put it) depends on having language, which both enables and depends on a special kind of consciousness so far exhibited only by our species.
 The difference makes a difference: we don’t—and shouldn’t—hold wolves or orcas morally responsible when they kill people.
 They are conscious but are not morally competent agents.

 Daniel Dennett is a prominent American philosopher, writer, and cognitive scientist whose research centers on the philosophy of mind, philosophy of science, and philosophy of biology.
-He was a student of W. V. Quine at Harvard University, and Gilbert Ryle at the University of Oxford, where he received his PhD in philosophy in 1965.
+He was a student of W. V. Quine at Harvard University, and Gilbert Ryle at the University of Oxford, where he received his D.Phil in philosophy in 1965.
 He is one of the most famous living philosophers and the author of numerous books.

 Philosophy of mind.
 Dennett is primarily concerned with providing a philosophy of mind that is grounded in empirical research.
 In his dissertation, Content and Consciousness, he broke up the problem of explaining the mind into the need for a theory of content (later discussed in The Intentional Stance) and for a theory of consciousness, outlined in Consciousness Explained, where he presented his multiple drafts model of consciousness.
 He argues that the concept of qualia is confused and cannot be put to any use.
 His strategy mirrors Ryle’s approach of redefining first person phenomena in third person terms.